vfmd/vfmd.github.io/differences.md

 None of these is new, really.

-Items #1, #3 and (some aspects of) #5 were the "gotchas" spotted by John Fraser as discussed in [Three Markdown Gotchas].
+Items #1, #3 and #5 were the "gotchas" spotted by John Fraser as discussed in [Three Markdown Gotchas].
 Item #2 is a syntax improvement that [John Gruber came up with][short-ref-syntax-gruber], but this improved syntax isn't mentioned in his Markdown syntax description page.
 Item #4 is the first problem that Jeff Atwood mentions in his [Responsible Open Source Code Parenting] post.

 [Three Markdown Gotchas]: http://blog.stackoverflow.com/2008/06/three-markdown-gotcha/
 [short-ref-syntax-gruber]: http://six.pairlist.net/pipermail/markdown-discuss/2005-March/001117.html